JonathanWilbur/asn1.rs/README.md

   - [ ] Generate and track InvokeIds
 - [ ] X.500
   - Defaults for structs (how did I miss this?)
+    - I think that was because, if any field is required, this can't be defined.
   - Validators
   - `.inner_data()` for `OPTIONALLY-PROTECTED` types.
   - Iterator for `ListResult` and `SearchResult`
   - Preserve bytes of `SIGNED`
+- [ ] Use `BTreeMap` in most use cases.
+- [ ] ASN.1 Compiler: Compile validation-only functions
+- [ ] Some sort of `write()` and `flush()` interface for encoding indeterminate length form.
+  - This needs to "trickle down" into the IDM layer.